jakibaki/In-Home-Switching/Readme.md

 ## How to Use
 If you do not want to build by yourself, have a look at the [releases page](https://github.com/jakibaki/In-Home-Switching/releases).
 There you can find the App for the Switch as well as the corresponding PC companion app.

-On PC, [Scp drivers](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip) should also be installed (just unzip and execute `Driver Installer/ScpDriverInstaller.exe`).
+On PC, [Scp drivers](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip) must also be installed (just unzip and execute `Driver Installer/ScpDriverInstaller.exe`).
+Otherwise the program will crash silently.

 *Also please set your PC resolution to 1280x720p in Windows for getting better performance of screen capturing.*